Cocaine Abuse (cont.)

 support functions (such as low blood pressure, slow heart rate, slow respirations, and death).

-Brain effects: The effects of cocaine on the brain include alteration of responsiveness of the brain to various chemicals.
-These chemicals or neurotransmitters, such as norepinephrine, dopamine, serotonin, acetylcholine, and gamma-aminobutyric acid, are responsible for most of the complications of cocaine.
+- Brain effects: The effects of cocaine on the brain include alteration of responsiveness of the brain to various chemicals.
+These chemicals are called neurotransmitters and include norepinephrine, dopamine, serotonin, acetylcholine, and gamma-aminobutyric acid; they are responsible for most of the complications of cocaine.
 Infants of cocaine-smoking parents have been brought to an emergency department because of seizures induced by secondhand cocaine smoking.
 One study of people who sought care in an emergency department reported that 22% complained of anxiety, 13% dizziness, 10% headache, 9% nausea, 9% psychosis, and 9% confusion.

 their nose, there are a variety of nasal and sinus diseases.
 Many users